 According to the original warranty card accompanying the car, following the 1972 San Francisco Auto Show, this US specification Dino was then sold by Griswold & Company on March 29, 1972 to its first owner, William McClanahan of Hillsborough, CA. A well-known and respected Bay Area car collector, early in his ownership McClanahan ordered a set of Campagnolo wheels for the car, retaining this Dino until 1996 when it was offered for sale by Fantasy Junction.

-The car was sold to veteran Ferrari enthusiast and collector of preservation grade Ferraris, Brandon Wang.
-The Dino remained on proprietor Bruce Trenery’s mind with Wang eventually selling it to Trenery the following year.
+The car was sold then to the second owner, veteran Ferrari enthusiast and collector of preservation grade Ferraris, Brandon Wang.
+Under Wang’s ownership the Dino remained on location for approximately a year at Fantasy Junction.
+Seeing the car on such a regular basis, proprietor Bruce Trenery was compelled to purchase the car.
 Trenery would remain the owner for 23 years refraining from accumulating miles in the interest of preserving the originality of such a rare and desirable Dino.
-In 2020 this Dino was sold to the current and consigning owner who has not only maintained the car to a very high standard with noted Ferrari experts but has also tended to details throughout the car with a focus on maintaining the originality of the interior, exterior paint finish, and operational features.
+In 2020 this Dino was sold to the next custodian who continued the traditions of preservation, maintaining the car to a very high standard, always serviced by noted Ferrari experts.
+In 2022, the car was sold to the current consigning caretaker who has enjoyed this rare Dino in the same modest manner being careful to preserve the low miles, adding just 304 miles under his current ownership.
+In keeping with the ownership lineage, the current owner has maintained the car to a high level, preserving the originality of the interior, exterior paint finish, and operational features.

 In 2021, Forza Motors Inc., Monterey, CA serviced the car extensively including replacing all coolant hoses and transfer hoses spanning front to rear, new front suspension bushings, new rear control arm bushings, muffler repair with Jet Hot coating and a new tail pipe, new rear main oil seal, ultrasonic cleaning for carburetors, new O-rings for the intake manifold, valve adjustment, new cam cover gaskets, new points, distributor tested on machine for good operation, new spark plugs gapped and new wires installed.
 A new steering rack was also installed with new mounting bushings.
 The invoice for this service totaled approximately $25,000.00

 The rarely seen full leather interior is simply gorgeous with excellent original leather components, handsome original trim, and satisfying continuity, which is very rewarding particularly after 50 years since the factory installation.
 The contoured Dino seats retain their original factory inserts and padded perimeter bolsters which retain seat foams that have naturally aged under the preserved original leather.
 Typical to Dino seats, the original driver’s side lower seat seams are showing subtle stitch separation which remain as part of the preserved original material.
 The dashboard is clean and taut, with excellent and remarkably original mousehair material fitting snugly to the contoured surfaces.
 The stunning original instruments, beautiful Becker-Mexico radio, and smoothly operating switches, all function as expected, many of which have been serviced during the work performed at Rex Nugyen Restorations in 2020.
-The carpeting is in very good condition, showing only modest signs of use, consistent with the original materials throughout the interior.
+The carpeting is in very good condition, with the front sections ahead of the seats having been replaced under original ownership.
 A handsome touch added to the car for the San Francisco Motor Show is the pair of Heuer rally watches mounted to a bezel on the center console.
 One would be hard pressed to find a more breathtaking original Dino interior than the one exhibited in this car.

 Under the hood, the engine and engine compartment are in excellent condition displaying beautiful castings and finishes in keeping with original specifications, finishes, and details.
 Ferrari mechanics, experts, and all previous owners have offered that both the engine and transaxle appear to have never been removed from the car.
 The correct black air-cleaner housing and proper red ignition wiring nicely accent the satin aluminum castings.
 The engine compartment is visually tidy with correct detailing and preservation of factory components.
 Under the front storage compartment, the condition repeats very handsomely with excellent finishes, a properly finished spare tire tub, and a factory-correct full sized spare tire with the original Cromodora wheel in excellent condition.
 The trunk compartment retails its original carpeting.
 All opening features function as expected with nice closures and good, activated by properly functioning chrome plated drivers-door lever releases.
 The undercarriage is in very good condition, with only minor evidence of road use accumulated over the past decades.
 Suspension bushings, service to the exhaust system, and other details have all been carefully performed by experts preserving the integrity of this exceptional original Dino.
 The undercarriage shows no evidence of damage or structural compromise, further supporting the 29,402 original miles